Vigil release date: Latest news on BBC One thriller from makers of Line of Duty

 Filming had to be temporarily halted as the television industry adapted to a new way of working, but picked up again in late August 2020 and has since been completed.

-The lead role, that of DCI Amy Silva, will be played by Gentleman Jack star Suranne Jones, who said that the script feels “fresh and relevant.”
+The lead role, that of DCI Amy Silva, is played by Gentleman Jack star Suranne Jones, who said that the script feels "fresh and relevant".

 She said, "Tom Edge has created a thrill of a story, set in a world I knew nothing about.
 The cast and crew World Productions have put together to tell this story is so exciting.

-Rose Leslie, best known for her turns as Ygritte on Game of Thrones and Gwen Dawson on Downton Abbey will also play a key role.
-She said of her involvement, “I was weaned on BBC drama and it is thrilling to be back working at a place that feels like home with Tom Edge’s complex and gripping script.
-It will be a real honour to work with Suranne and I am looking forward to be filming back in Scotland.”
+Rose Leslie, best known for her turns as Ygritte on Game of Thrones and Gwen Dawson on Downton Abbey, will also play a key role in the Vigil cast.
+She said of her involvement: “I was weaned on BBC drama and it is thrilling to be back working at a place that feels like home with Tom Edge's complex and gripping script.
+It will be a real honour to work with Suranne and I am looking forward to be filming back in Scotland."

-And a host of other stars have also signed onto the project, including Bodygauard’s Anjli Mohindra, Endeavour’s Shaun Evans, and Martin Compston – well known to BBC One audiences as Steve Arnott on Line of Duty.
+A host of other stars have also signed onto the project, including Bodyguard's Anjli Mohindra, Endeavour's Shaun Evans, who revealed his Vigil character has a secret, and Martin Compston as Craig Burke – Compston is well known to BBC One audiences as Steve Arnott on Line of Duty.

 They are joined by Paterson Joseph (The Leftovers, Peep Show), Connor Swindells (Sex Education, Jamestown), Adam James (Doctor Foster, Deep State), and Gary Lewis (His Dark Materials, Billy Elliot).